In Solidarity with Black Lives

 - Integrating anti-racist resources into UNIV 100 curriculum for all incoming, first-year Scholars.

 - Participating in ongoing anti-racism training with all student and professional staff.

 - Critically examining program policies to reduce potential/unintentional harm to students who hold historically marginalized identities.

 We acknowledge that these commitments are small steps in an ongoing practice of identifying systemic oppression and fighting for racial justice.

 We are learning alongside all of you about the ways in which we can individually and collectively work to build a better more equitable future.
 We invite you to engage with the resources below.
 Let's grow together, call one another into the conversation, and be accountable to the fight as individuals and as a Scholars community.

-- Campus Resources: Counseling Center, Cross Cultural Centers, Black Academic Excellence Center (BAEC)
+- Campus Resources: Counseling Center, Student Diversity and Belonging, Black Academic Excellence Center (BAEC)

 - Community Resources: NAACP SLO Chapter, R.A.C.E.
 Matters SLO